Shopify/krane/README.md

 # krane render

 `krane render` is a tool for rendering ERB templates to raw Kubernetes YAML.
 It's useful for outputting YAML that can be passed to other tools, for validation or introspection purposes.
-It can also be used.

 ## Prerequisites